BostonGlobe/news-apps-docs/unfold/setup/README.md

 * **name**: short, just letters and dashes instead of spaces

 ## Preview
-Once the new object is in the *Master List*, the new page will be created and updated every minute.
-If done right, the new story will show up at http://dev.apps.bostonglobe.com/sandbox/unfold/.
-This will have a link to the Google Doc and the internal story.
-The internal story url will be http://dev.apps.bostonglobe.com/developing-story/year-month-name, and the public url will be https://apps.bostonglobe.com/developing-story/year-month-name.
+Once the new contents are in the *unfold - MASTER LIST*, a new page will be created and updated every minute.
+If done correctly, the new story will show up on [the unfold internal page](http://unfold.bostonglobe.com).

+## Disable
+To stop updates and the ability to publish changes, simply remove the object from the *unfold - MASTER LIST*.